SUSAN K. FIELD& Forsythia Press

-Buy an autographed copy for yourself or as a gift by clicking on this link and using the form to email me.
+Buy an autographed copy for yourself or as a gift by clicking on this link and using the form to email me or on Amazon and Barnes & Noble sites.
 I accept Venmo as payment.

 So, what's the novel about?